 The K-9 Unit is part of the Field Services Division.
-Deputy Ian Pegan-Naylor with partner Janke, Deputy Mike Gray with partner Dex, and Deputy Matt Jerome with partner Jax are currently assigned as K-9 officers.
+Deputy Ian Pegan-Naylor with partner Janke and Deputy Mike Gray with partner Dex are currently assigned as K-9 officers.
 Our K-9 units are on call 24 hours a day, 7 days a week, 365 days a year, to serve the needs of the citizens and visitors of Grand Traverse County.
+We are currently in the process of acquiring a third K-9 to replace the recent retirement of K-9 Jax and his handler Matt Jerome.

 Function of K-9 Units

 With over 400 calls for service a year, the Grand Traverse County Sheriff's Office K-9 units are one of the busiest in the State.
 All three dogs are trained to track and apprehend criminal suspects, locate lost or missing persons, conduct building searches, and can locate stolen property or articles discarded by criminal suspects.
 Along with these functions each is also trained as a detection dog.
 Our explosive detection dog, Janke, is used to search for explosives in a wide variety of circumstances.
-Narcotics detection is assigned to K-9 Dex and Jax.
-They can search for illegal drugs on traffic stops, drug raids, prison searches, and any other place where drugs can be hidden.
-All 3 dogs have had hundreds of hours of continuing in service training.
+Narcotics detection is assigned to K-9 Dex.
+He can search for illegal drugs on traffic stops, drug raids, prison searches, and any other place where drugs can be hidden.
+Our dogs have had hundreds of hours of continuing in-service training.

 History of K-9 Program